| | Geosciences $691,070,000The FY 2003 Budget Request for the Geosciences Activity

 synchrotron beamlines, and operation, upgrade, development, and construction

 of radar facilities to study precipitation and upper atmospheric phenomena.
+Funds are being spent for early planning, design and development

 of potential future facilities projects, listed below.